SAS-HKU/HKU-SAS-ROS/README.md

 ros2 launch limo_bringup limo_nav2_diff.launch.py
 ```

-If you’re using Ackermann mode:
+If using Ackermann mode:

 ```bash
 roslaunch limo_bringup limo_nav2_ackermann.launch.py
 ```

-In RViz2, you’ll usually do an initial pose estimate (2D Pose Estimate) if the laser overlay doesn’t align with the map, then send goals with 2D Nav Goal.
+In RViz2, we usually do an initial pose estimate (2D Pose Estimate) if the laser overlay doesn’t align with the map, then send goals with 2D Nav Goal.
 Multi-goal navigation is supported from the RViz Nav2 panel.

 ---